 - Spray cooking spray on your hands and press the dough evenly in the sheet.

 - Watch carefully and DO NOT over-bake the cookies.
-If anything underbake and allow them to finish baking in the pan.
+If anything, underbake and allow them to finish baking in the pan.

 - Once the frosting has been applied stick the pan in the fridge to set the frosting.
 This will help make the bars easier and cleaner to cut.

-Yes, you can make the dough ahead of time to bake later.
+Make Ahead.
+You can make the dough ahead of time to bake later.
 Here is what we suggest:

 - Room temperature: Cover bowl and store for 2-4 hours